Migrate to 3.x

 GET /user, GET/POST/DELETE /user/{id} | Manage users (admin) |

-The Client and CurrentUser models have gotten elevation-related fields.
+The Client and CurrentUser models now include elevation-related fields.
 See the API documentation for details.

 CLI Changes

 The binary now uses subcommands.
-You should migrate to using the serve subcommand.
-For backwards compatibility running gotify without a command will continue to serve the server.
+You should migrate to the serve subcommand.
+For backwards compatibility, running Gotify without a subcommand still starts the server.

 $ ./gotify-linux-amd64 serveThe Docker image already defaults to serve, so docker run and Docker Compose setups keep working unchanged.